 Aortic dissection still carries a very high mortality.
 At least 30% of patients die after reaching the emergency room and even after surgery, the mortality rates vary from 20-30%.
 For those who survive surgery, the comorbidity also takes a toll and the quality of life is poor. the highest mortality of an acute aortic dissection is within the first 10 days.
 Patients with a chronic dissection tend to have a better prognosis, but even their life expectancy is shortened compared to the general population.

-Once the patent with an aortic dissection presents to the emergency room, a standardized system must be in operation to ensure that the diagnosis and management is done without any delay.
+Once the patent with an aortic dissection presents to the emergency room, a standardized system must be in operation to ensure that the diagnosis and management are done without any delay.
 The triage nurse should be fully aware of the importance of immediate admission of the patient and consult with the emergency physician and cardiac surgeon.
 The decision on how to make the diagnosis depends on patient stability and availability of imaging tests.
 The two options include ECHO or a CT scan.
 An unstable patient should never be sent to the radiology suite.
 Instead, a cardiologist should be consulted for a bedside echo.
 The intensivist should be notified as there is an urgent need to lower blood pressure.
 The operating room should be notified that a patient with a dissection has been admitted.
 Nurses should be fully aware of the potential complications of aortic dissection and know what medications to use to lower the blood pressure.
 In addition, nurses should monitor fluid input and output and keep the patient NPO.
 After surgery, the nurses need to closely monitor the patient for complications.
 Open communication between the team members is vital to improving outcomes.
 (Level V)